Nova-UTD/Nova-UTD.github.io/join.md

 - Suppose we'd like to invite community members to join us as spectators for the completion of Voltron's [Grand Tour](/d2-overview), our first full lap around campus.
 Design some materials to promote this event.
 This can be as simple or as ambitious as you like, but the more creative, the better.
 We'd like to get a sense of your style.

 ### Education and Outreach Director
 There's no sample submission-- hooray!
-Just fill out the form, and we'll reach out to schedule an interview.
+We'd love to chat about ideas you might have for curriculum though during your interview.

 ---